openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 *Class extension* implies that a class inherits all members of the direct superclass.

-Notice that private members are also inherited from the superclass but they are not accessible (see :ref:`Accessible`) within the subclass.
+**Note**: Private members are inherited from superclasses, but are not accessible (see :ref:`Accessible`) within subclasses:

 .. index::
    class